EchoTeam/app_status/README.md

     app_status:dead({some_application, instance666}).
 ```

-Every application could be in several states: initialization, ready, dead and not_seen.
+Every application could be in several states: init, ready, dead and not_seen.
-You should manually change state of the applications by calling one of `app_status:{initialization,ready,dead}/1`.
+You should manually change state of the applications by calling one of `app_status:{init,ready,dead}/1`.
 You could switch the application state many times if you need.

 Every application could have dependencies.
 You could specify one or many by calling: